raylutz/daffodil/README.md

 ## Comparison with Pandas, Numpy SQLite

-Conversion to pandas directly from arbitrary python with the possibility of mixed types is surprisingly slow.
+Conversion to Pandas directly from arbitrary python list-of-dicts, for example, is surprisingly slow.

-We timed the various conversions using Pandas 1.5.3 and 2.4.1 and were surprized at the overhead for using Pandas.
+We timed the various conversions using Pandas 1.5.3 and 2.4.1.
 (See the table below for the results of our tests)

 Version 2.1.4 is only about 6% faster.
 This analysis was done on an array of a million random integer values.